If you've heard of waterless cookware, then you've probably heard the following things:

 But other than that, stackability seems unique to waterless cookware.

 Stackability is unique to waterless cookware, as far as we know.
-Not all brands have this feature, so if you want it, be sure to buy a brand that has it (such as Lifetime, as seen in this video).
+Not all brands have this feature, so if you want it, be sure to buy a brand that has it (such as Lifetime).

 Originally Sold By the Direct Selling Method

-While direct selling isn't necessarily dishonest, it often is the epitome of gimmicky.
-More importantly, there are aspects of it that can make consumers easier marks than they would be if buying in a retail (or an online) setting.
+While direct selling isn't necessarily dishonest, it can be.
+There are aspects of it that can make consumers easier marks than they would be if buying in a retail (or an online) setting.
 These include:

 - High pressure sales tactics (i.e., playing on emotions, creating a sense of urgency, and not allowing time to consider the purchase: "this price is only available today!")